turingschool/career-development-curriculum-site/async_planning/async_lesson_plan_template.md

 * Etc.

 ## Lesson
 Allow yourself X mins to complete the following lesson.
-Start by viewing the video below.
+Start by viewing the videos below.
 As you follow along, [use this note-taking template and/or other engagement tool].

-[Embed Video Here]

 ### Section 1: Introduction
+[Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

 [Include introductory information for the lesson here]

 ### Section 2: [TITLE]
+[Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

 [Second section of your lesson]

 ### Section 3: [TITLE]
+[Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

 [Second section of your lesson]

 ### Section 4: [TITLE]
+[Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

 [Second section of your lesson]

 *[Add additional sections as needed]*